-However, consumers benefit from the often cheaper, and more diverse and responsive services that are provided through these new platforms.132 The sharing economy also allows assets that would otherwise be sitting idle, such as parked cars and empty houses, to be used more intensively.
+However, consumers benefit from the often cheaper, and more diverse and responsive services that are provided through these new platforms.
+The sharing economy also allows assets that would otherwise be sitting idle, such as parked cars and empty houses, to be used more intensively.

 Governments are grappling with how to regulate the sharing economy without preventing the development and adoption of new technologies and of services consumers want.
-Given how easy it is to arrange informal sharing, in many cases government could find it hard to regulate these activities even if it wanted to The Productivity Commission suggests that governments should "use the opportunity of disruption to reform markets where there have been undue regulatory restrictions by removing restrictions that impose a competitive disadvantage on incumbents rather than extend existing restrictions to new business models".133
+Given how easy it is to arrange informal sharing, in many cases government could find it hard to regulate these activities even if it wanted to.
+The Productivity Commission suggests that governments should "use the opportunity of disruption to reform markets where there have been undue regulatory restrictions by removing restrictions that impose a competitive disadvantage on incumbents rather than extend existing restrictions to new business models".133

-In October, 2018, Parliament passed the Transport (Road Passenger Services) Act 2018.
-The Act replaces current
+In August 2018, the Government introduced the Transport (Road Passenger Services) Bill 2018 to Parliament.
+The Bill proposes to replace current

-- 122 123

-- 124

-- 125

-- 126 127 128 129

-- For example, see: section 4(2)(c) of the Cremation Act 1929 and section 11 of the Pawnbrokers and Second-hand Dealers Act 1994.
+For example, see: section 4(2)(c) of the Cremation Act 1929 and section 11 of the Pawnbrokers and Second-hand Dealers Act 1994.

 See: Second reading speech for the Consumer Protection Legislation Amendment Bill 2013.
-It amended five licensing acts to remove the requirement for notice of licence applications to be published in the newspaper because "advertising such applications no longer appears to serve any worthwhile purpose".
+It amended five licensing acts to remove the requirement for notice of licence applications 123 to be published in the newspaper because "advertising such applications no longer appears to serve any worthwhile purpose".
 Source: Western Australia, Second Reading, Legislative Assembly, 21 August 2014, p.
+5747a (Mr. Paul Miles).

-5747 MM, Paul Miles).
-Economic Regulation Authority, Inquiry into Microeconomic Reform in Western Australia.
-Final Report, 30 June 2014, p.
-316; McKinna et al, Strategic Analysis of the WA Ware Potato Economic Regulation Authority, Inquiry into Microeconomic Reform in Western Australia.
-Final Report, 30 June 2014, p.
-338. Economic Regulation Authority, Inquiry into Microeconomic Reform in Western Australia.
-Final Report, 30 June 2014, p.
-338. Economic Regulation Authority, Inquiry into Microeconomic Reform in Western Australia.
-Final Report, 30 June 2014, p.
-338. Economic Regulation Authority, Inquiry into Microeconomic Reform to Western Australia.
-Final Report, 30 June 2014, p.
-338. Economic Regulation Authority, Unguiry into Microeconomic Reform to Western Australia.
-Final Report, 30 June 2014, p.
-338. Economic Regulation Authority, Unguiry Into Microeconomic Reform to Western Australia.
-Second Reading, Legislative Assembly, S November 1946, p.
-1743 (Hon.
-J. Tronkin).
-Western Australia.
-Second Reading, Legislative Assembly, S November 1946, p.
-1743 (Hon.
-J. Tronkin).
-Baines, Trasmania taxi drivers or ungional areas during nationwide rollout of services', ABC News Feri Abruft, 21 September 2017, (online) (accessed 12 September 2018); RI.
-Baines, Trasmania taxi drivers or unford in Comernment's grean Ref News, Fak September 2015, (online) (accessed 12 September 2018); R. Baines, Trasmania taxi drivers or unford in Comernment's grean Ref News, Fak September 2016, (pn.
-115-116; R. Eddle, NSW Aithchu gue 130
+Economic Regulation Authority, Inquiry into Microeconomic Reform in Western Australia: Final Report, 30 June 2014, p.
+316; McKinna et al, Strategic Analysis of the WA Ware Potato Supply Chain: Final Report, 2011, p. iv.
+Economic Regulation Authority, Inquiry into Microeconomic Reform in Western Australia: Final Report, 30 June 2014, p.
+338

-- September 2016, (online) (accessed 12 September 2018).
-Community Public Sector Union and Oill Service Association submission, pp. 8 and 11; J. Liss, 'Uber and Workers' Rights in the New Economy', Open Society Foundations, 2 July 2015, (online) (accessed 10 October 2018); R. Davies, 'Uber loses appeal in UK employment rights case', The Guardian, 11 November 2017, (online) (accessed 12 September 2018); Productivity Commission, Digital Disruption: What do governments need to do?, Commission Research, June 2016, p.
-78. Delotte Access Economics, Economic affects of ridesharing in Australia, 2016, p.
-1. Productivity Commission, Digital Disruption: What do governments need to do?, Commission Research Paper, 2016, p.
-101. 131

-- 132

-- 133
+Economic Regulation Authority, Inquiry into Microeconomic Reform in Western Australia: Final Report, 30 June 2014, p.
+316. Western Australia, Second Reading, Legislative Assembly, 5 November 1946, p.
+1742 (Hon J. T. Tonkin).
+126 127

+Western Australia, Second Reading, Legislative Assembly, 5 November 1946, p.
+1743 (Hon J. T. Tonkin)

+Community Public Sector Union and Civil Service Association submission, p.
+8; Department of Transport, Executive Summary of On-demand Transport Green Paper Consultation Report, 2016, p.4; A. Hartley, 'Uber focuses on regional areas during nationwide rollout of services', ABC News Far North, 21 September 2017, (online) (accessed 12 September 2018); R. 129

+Baines, 'Tasmanian taxi drivers cry 'unfair' on Government's green light for Uber', ABC News, 14 September 2015, (online) (accessed 12 September 2018).
+130 Productivity Commission, Digital Disruption: What do governments need to do?, Commission Research Paper, 2016, pp. 115-116; R. Eddie, 'NSW Airbnb guests, hosts face twostrikes-and-you're-out ban', The New Daily, 15 August 2018, (online) (accessed 12 September 2018); Williams, L, 'When Airbnb rentals turn into nuisance neighbours', The Guardian, 18 September 2016, (online) (accessed 12 September 2018).